paulispaulis/paulispaulis.github.io/docs/_posts/2023-02-23-project-adiyogi.markdown

 - as "this" set tasks reduced to ones accomplishable today
 - as "nothing" can allow specific pieces of content for some parts of the day (prob not in AM... yes in PM)

-### Step 2: go to sleep
+### Step 2: Go to sleep

 Go to sleep.
 Sleep enough.

 Then you can start thinking about doing things.
 You'll also be more able to do things.
 And to not be distracted.
 Good shit.

 Do not fall into comfort seeking.
-That would just be running away from pain, which leads to suffering.
-Sit on the floor in discomfort, fall through the pain, until you reach the infinite loving core.
-Use sight and consciousness.
+That would just be running away from pain, which leads to suffering. **Sit on the floor in discomfort, fall through the pain, until you reach the infinite loving core.** Use sight and consciousness.

-### Step 3: move immediately
+### Step 3: Move immediately

 Have first steps clear (back in step 1).
 Have first steps prepped (forth in step 5).

-Since I have difficulty starting moving, pack gym stuff night before and just GTFO of the house ASAP and go to the gym.
+Since I have difficulty starting moving, **pack gym stuff night before** and just **GTFO of the house ASAP** and go to the gym.
 That is a good default.
 When able, try working immediately, or maybe just short walks.

 Example default: